petrjahoda/system_service/README.md

 ## Implementation Information
 Check the software running with this command: ```docker stats```. <br/>
 System_service has to be running.
+No need to make a specific setup.

 ## Developer Information
 Use software only as a [part of a system](https://github.com/petrjahoda/system) using Docker runtime.<br/>